Washington Collection Agencies Law

 File a Complaint With the Washington Attorney General's Office

 You can also file a complaint with the Washington State Office of the Attorney General at www.atg.wa.gov.
-But the Attorney General's office might not investigate the complaint because it receives thousands of complaints each month.
+However, the Attorney General's office might not investigate the complaint because it receives thousands of complaints each month.

 In addition, you can file a complaint with the Consumer Financial Protection Bureau (CFPB) about an issue with a debt collector.
 After you submit a complaint, the CFPB will work to get you a response from the collector, typically within 15 days.